milesj/boost/docs/common.md

 ### `instanceOf`

-The `instanceOf(object: unknown, declaration: Constructor, loose?: boolean)` function performs a loose instance check by comparing class names up the prototype chain if `instanceof` initially fails.
+> instanceOf(object: unknown, declaration: Constructor, loose?: boolean): boolean

+Performs a loose instance check by comparing class names up the prototype chain if `instanceof` initially fails.
 To disable this loose check, pass `false` as the 3rd argument.

 ```ts
 import { instanceOf } from '@boost/common';